Want to learn the secrets to gaining true superhuman calisthenics strength?

 Looking for a much more in-depth article about why these rules work the way they do?

 This in-depth article on how to gain muscular strength with calisthenics goes through all the major factors affecting strength gains and how you can maximise them.

 1. Keep Your Reps Low

-1-3 reps is the optimal number of reps for gaining strength.
+3-5 reps are the optimal number of reps for gaining strength.